 - Lack of subnational population controls for demographic groups.
 Apparent differences in estimates between and among demographic groups—particularly in estimates of levels (that is, numbers of persons)—may not reflect real differences, especially prior to 2003.
 Instead, they may result solely from differences or changes in the demographic composition of the sample due to chance, combined with the interaction of the national and state population controls used in the estimation procedure.
 Population controlling for subnational areas incorporates several sets of independent demographic population estimates at the national and state levels.
 This approach can result in a possible source of error in subnational demographic components beyond the sampling error.
-On balance, the introduction in 2003 of independent population estimates for some demographic groups at the state level, though more limited and generally less reliable than those available at the national level, has improved the reliability and comparability of many demographic population and labor force estimates relative to earlier years, when statewide controls were available for only the total population.
+On balance, the introduction in 2003 of independent population estimates for some demographic groups at the state level, though more limited and generally less reliable than those available at the national level, improved the reliability and comparability of many demographic population and labor force estimates relative to earlier years, when statewide controls were available for the total population only.

 - Impact of CPS redesign.
 Due to a major questionnaire redesign and a fundamental change in the data collection mode introduced in January 1994, estimates for years prior to 1994 may not be fully comparable with data for later years.
-See www.bls.gov/ore/pdf/ec950090.pdf for an analysis of these differences, including which data items were most affected by the redesign.
+See www.bls.gov/osmr/research-papers/1995/pdf/ec950090.pdf for an analysis of these differences, including which data items were most affected by the redesign.

 - Regional CPS data vs. sum-of-state CPS data.
 For 1999 and earlier years, summing the CPS estimates for the states that comprise a census region or division may not yield exactly the published estimates for the region or division, due to differential weighting and rounding.
 CPS region and division estimates were created separately, and the weights for those large areas were not precisely the sum of the component state weights.
 Differences in estimates between the larger geographic areas and the summed component states, if present, were quite small—generally no more than a few thousand persons.

 - Publication standards for subnational CPS data.
 To achieve comparability of the data across geographic areas for publication purposes, a unique requirement for minimum levels of employment and unemployment is developed for each area.
 This requirement is based on the known differences in sampling rates across areas.
-Before estimates are published for a specific category (such as Asian unemployment in a particular State), a predetermined critical cell must satisfy a 50-percent coefficient of variation requirement.
+Before estimates are published for a specific category (such as Asian unemployment in a particular state), a predetermined critical cell must satisfy a 50-percent coefficient of variation requirement.
 Minimum bases of employment and unemployment are developed for each area based on this requirement.
-These are listed in appendix B, table 1, of the Geographic Profile of Employment and Unemployment bulletin for the given year.
+These are listed in appendix B, table 1, of the Geographic Profile of Employment and Unemployment publication for the given year.
 As a result, a small estimate for a particular category may be published in one state, but a larger estimate may be suppressed in another state.
 As noted above, the sampling ratio is, on average, about 1 in 2,500, but varies considerably by state.

-Last Modified Date: October 10, 2017
+Last Modified Date: March 17, 2023